spencertipping/ni/doc/options.md

-# Complete ni operator listing
+# Incomplete ni operator listing
+**NOTE:** this page is out of date.
+You should use `ni --inspect` for a dynamically-generated list.

 Implementation status:
 - T: implemented and automatically tested
 - M: implemented and manually tested (so it might be broken)